tydapchai/FCJ-report/content/1-Worklog/_index.md

 pre: " <b> 1. </b> "
 ---

 ## Internship Worklog Overview

 This worklog documents the completion of the **First Cloud Journey (FCJ)** internship program over **12 weeks**.
 Below is a comprehensive summary of the weekly objectives and accomplishments:

 ### Program Structure

 The internship is designed to provide a comprehensive understanding of AWS cloud services, from foundational concepts to advanced security, networking, and infrastructure practices.
-Each week builds upon previous knowledge, progressing from basic AWS fundamentals to specialized topics like Infrastructure as Code, security best practices, and hands-on implementations.
+Each week builds upon previous knowledge, progressing from basic AWS fundamentals to specialized topics like Infrastructure as Code, Serverless architecture, and hands-on team project development.

 ---